opeik/website/content/blog/shell-is-not-my-favourite-language/index.md

 Generally, shell scripts are used when a task needs to be automated, but it's not worth pulling out a "real" (see: time-consuming) programming language.
-Given this, it stands to reason that shell scripting languages should be quick and easy to learn.
-If it's easier to write a program than it is to write a shell script, it has failed to serve its only purpose.
+Given this, it stands to reason that shell scripting languages should be quick to learn and easy to write.
+If it's easier to write a program than it is to write a shell script, it's failed to serve its only purpose.

 > Foreshadowing is a narrative device in which suggestions or warnings about events to come are dropped or planted.